Understanding Heartburn/GERD Medications (cont.)

-- Who should not use these medications: Individuals who have experienced an allergic reaction to H2 blockers should not take them.
+- Who should not use these medications: Individuals who have experienced an allergic reaction to these drugs should not take them.

 Must Read Articles Related to Understanding Heartburn/GERD Medications